 Many of these folks were real daredevils, and their stunts were reported by TV, specialized magazines, and VHS.
-The first snowboard movie I ever saw is Apocalypse Snow, it was 1983, and I was 9 years old.
+The first snowboard movie I ever saw was Apocalypse Snow, it was 1983, and I was just 9 years old.

-At the beginning of my coaching career, I trained a team of promising groms; I rode them from the city to the mountains on my van every weekend.
-Some of them ended up competing in halfpipe and freestyle competitions at the international level.
+At the beginning of my coaching career, I trained a team of promising groms; I rode them from the city to the mountains in my van every weekend.
+Some of them ended up competing in halfpipe and freestyle competitions at international level.